Lunexa-AI/right-line/README.md

 ## What is Gweta?

+Gweta is an AI‑native legal assistant for Zimbabwe.

+- **Gweta Web (Enterprise)**: an enterprise research workbench for law firms, enterprises, and government.
+Evidence‑first RAG with citations, built to evolve into agentic tooling (drafting, tool calling, web search).
+- **Gweta WhatsApp (Citizens)**: a free chatbot for ordinary citizens — “Get the smart lawyer friend you always wanted.”

-Gweta is a legal information assistant that provides instant access to Zimbabwean law via WhatsApp.
-Ask a question in plain language (English, Shona, or Ndebele) and get:
+Ask in plain language (English, Shona, or Ndebele) and get:

 - 📜 **Exact statute section** relevant to your query
 - 📝 **3-line summary** in your language